chenxingqiang/secret-learn/doc/developers/develop.rst

 but Hadamard product on ``np.ndarray``).

-In other cases, be sure to call :func:`check_array` on any array-like argument passed to a jax-sklearn API function.
+In other cases, be sure to call :func:`check_array` on any array-like argument passed to a secret-learn API function.
 The exact parameters to use depends mainly on whether and which ``scipy.sparse`` matrices must be accepted.

 For more information, refer to the :ref:`developers-utils` page.